khulnasoft/integrations-core/kube_controller_manager/README.md

 This integration requires access to the controller manager's metric endpoint.
 To have access to the metric endpoint you should:

 * have access to the IP/Port of the controller-manager process
-* have `get` RBAC permissions to the /metrics endpoint (the default Datadog Helm chart already adds the right RBAC roles and bindings for this)
+* have `get` RBAC permissions to the /metrics endpoint (the default Khulnasoft Helm chart already adds the right RBAC roles and bindings for this)

 ### Validation